syncfusion-content/xamarin-docs/Xamarin/Rotator/Loading-Online-Images.md

 ---
 layout: post
 title: Loading URL Images in Syncfusion Rotator control for Xamarin.Forms.
-description: This section describes how to load URL Images in Syncfusion Rotator control in Xamarin.Forms
+description: This section describes the details about how to load URL Images in Syncfusion Rotator control in Xamarin.Forms
 platform: xamarin
 control: Rotator
 documentation: ug